-Question from Larry: I was digging around in my basement yesterday and found my old 1990s era Gateway computer with Windows 3.1 on it.
+Question from Larry: I was digging through some junk in my basement and found my old 1990s era Gateway computer with Windows 3.1 on it.

-I spent several minutes just fooling around with it and I noticed how fast it seemed to be running.
+I spent several minutes just fooling around with it and I noticed how fast it was running.

 I have a four month old Dell laptop that has an Intel i5 CPU and 8GB of RAM but it seems to run a lot slower than that 20+ year old Gateway.

-In fact, the hardware in your Dell runs like a Formula 1 race car compared to that “Flintstones era” Gateway!
+In fact, the hardware in your Dell likely runs like a Formula 1 race car compared to that “Flintstones era” Gateway.

 Modern CPUs and other modern internal computer components run at much faster clock speeds than their predecessors.

-What’s more, they have larger address and data buses, plus multiple processor cores that allow the hardware to run the software that’s on them a LOT faster than older machines.
+What’s more, they have larger address and data buses, plus multiple processor cores and boatloads of RAM that allow the hardware to run the software that’s on them a LOT faster than older machines.

-As you’ve probably realized by now, it’s actually the software that runs on modern computers that makes them appear to run slow.
+Truth be told, it’s actually the software running on modern computers that makes them appear to run slow.

 Take the Windows operating system for example.
-Just the Windows files themselves consist of several million lines of code, and all that code adds up to several Gigabytes of data for a PC’s CPU to manage.
+The Windows 10 operating system itself consists of a mind-blowing 50 million lines of code, and all that code adds up to several Gigabytes of data for a PC’s CPU to manage.